 AF.13.1 Example of MLD operation over an STR link pair

 Figure AF-43 (Channel access of two MLDs over an STR link pair) shows an example of an AP MLD and a non-AP MLD that are operating over an STR link pair and that are contending for access to the WM and subsequent frame exchanges between two MLDs on those links.
-After the AP MLD has performed a ML setup with the non-AP MLD to set up link 1 and link 2 successfully and the links are enabled, then AP 2 may receive data frames from non-AP STA 2 on link 2, while AP 1 contends for the WM and then transmits data frames to non-AP STA 1 on link 1 after it obtains a TXOP.
+After the AP MLD has performed an ML setup(#19829) with the non-AP MLD to set up link 1 and link 2 successfully and the links are enabled, then AP 2 may receive data frames from non-AP STA 2 on link 2, while AP 1 contends for the WM and then transmits data frames to non-AP STA 1 on link 1 after it obtains a TXOP.